- 2 large uncooked sweet potatoes, peeled and sliced 1/4 inch thick

 - 3 tablespoons grated Parmesan cheese

 - Place potatoes in a greased 8-in. square baking dish.
 In a bowl, beat egg.
 Add cream, salt, nutmeg and pepper; mix well.
-Pour over potatoes. sprinkle with cheese.
-Bake, uncovered, at 375° for 40-45 minutes or until the potatoes are tender.
+Pour over potatoes; sprinkle with cheese.
+Bake, uncovered, at 375° until the potatoes are tender, 40-45 minutes.
 If desired, top with fresh thyme to serve.